Your code is executed with the following versions of Node, V8 and Chromium:

 RunJS > Preferences

 The settings are split across a number of tabs, starting with the general settings.

-From the general settings tab, you can control a variety of options that change the behaviour of RunJS.
+From the General tab, you can control a variety of options that change the behaviour of RunJS.

 Line Wrap - Lines that are longer than the width of the pane will be wrapped.